clearcontainers/packaging/README.rst

 * `kernel`_: Includes patches to build an optimized linux kernel required to run Clear Containers
 * `qemu-lite`_: Includes an optimized version of the QEMU hypervisor.
+* `qemu-cc`_: Includes an optimized version of the QEMU hypervisor + Q35 type support.

 Repositories
 ============